eigenfoo/old-eigenfoo.github.io/_posts/2019-06-02-bayesian-bandits-2.md

 ---
-title: Decaying Posteriors and Contextual Bandits — Bayesian Reinforcement Learning (Part 2)
+title: Decaying Evidence and Contextual Bandits — Bayesian Reinforcement Learning (Part 2)
 excerpt: "In this blog post, we'll take a look at two extensions to the multi-armed bandit.
 The first allows the bandit to model nonstationary rewards distributions, whereas the second allows the bandit to model context."